• News

 Expectations for the medium and long term are that the supply of live pigs will continue to increase next year, the price of live pigs will fall, and the national wholesale price of pork will follow suit to adjust to more conventional pork price cycles.

-Tags: Pork prices, Live hog prices
+Tags: Live hog prices, Pork prices

 Share this post